What are the best solar panels to buy for your home?

 Once you have done the maths on the savings, the question arises which are the best types and best brands of solar panels to buy for your home.
 Solar panels are expected to produce energy for a long time — 25 years or more — so durability and reliability are crucial.
 At the same time, it is natural to want to minimize the initial cost and get maximum value-for-money.

 After considering all the factors what are the overall BEST solar panels to buy?

 Our sister site SolarReviews offers expert reviews on solar panel manufacturers.
-After comparing the different solar panel models on offer, they produced a list of the top 5 solar brands for 2018.
-This article is the result of a group of industry veterans weighing up all f the pros and cons of the various solar panels and to arrive at the choices they would make for their homes.
+After comparing the different solar panel models on offer, they produced a list of the top 5 solar brands for 2019.
+This article is the result of a group of industry veterans weighing up all the pros and cons of the various solar panels, and arriving at the choices they would make for their homes.
 None of the solar panel manufacturers listed below paid SolarReviews for their expert opinion:

 What solar cell technologies do the best solar panels use?

 There are three types of technology utilized in the solar panels available on the market today, these are monocrystalline, polycrystalline, and thin film amorphous.